Family Limited Partnership to Lower Gift and Estate Taxes

 Typically, if properly structured with the advice of qualified accountants and attorneys, you might be able to get liquidity discounts of up to 50% of the net asset value of the underlying family limited partnership units.
 More generally, you should be able to get liquidity discounts of at least 25%.
 The specifics will depend on upon the unique circumstances surrounding your particular family limited partnership and should always be taken only after careful consultation with your tax, legal, and investment advisors.

 Imagine that your advisors believe you can take a 35% liquidity discount for your family limited partnership.
 Going back to our earlier illustration, this means that you could actually gift $43,076.92 worth of family limited partnership units to each of your 20 heirs, or $861,538.40 total, while only counting it as $28,000, or $560,000, for tax purposes.
 This puts an extra $301,538.40 in the collective hands of your heirs, which will then compound for them outside of your estate.

-Using Discounted Intra-Family Loans Set at the Applicable Federal Rate to Lower Taxes with a Family Limited Partnership
+Using Discounted Intra-Family Loans Set at the Applicable Federal Rate

 The next strategy for lowering gift taxes and estate taxes with a family limited partnership involves lending money to your family members or other heirs at very, very low-interest rates, then using that loaned money to buy family limited partnership units that compound at higher rates, effectively arbitraging the difference over time so more and more wealth is transferred to your chosen beneficiaries.
 The minimum interest rate you can charge before it counting as a gift for gift tax purposes is known as the "applicable federal rate", or AFR.
 The IRS publishes these rates every month, in advance.